Rhombik/rhombik-object-repository/README.md

  * selenium for generating thumbnails of javascript previewers
  * ...A bunch more that aren't really important enough to list.

 Right now the code base is a bit of a mess.
 We're big believers in "release early, release often, hopefully get around to writing ~~better~~ some test cases".
-If you're interested in devloping for this, shoot me an [email](mailto://traverse.da@gmail.com).
+If you're interested in devloping for this, shoot me an [email](mailto://traverse.da@gmail.com) or visit are irc channel [#rhombik](irc://chat.freenode.net:6697/#rhombik) on freenode.
 I can help get you up to speed on the code base.
 Take a look at the bug list for an idea of what needs doing.

 ---
 To set up a development enviroment simply